njweber2/mpas_python-1/README.md

 A few Python scripts for plotting output from the MPAS weather model All scripts are in the scripts subdirectory.

+--> mpasoutput.py --> Contains the MPASprocessed and MPASraw classes, which are xarray-based datasets for storing MPAS forecast output.
+MPASprocessed is for MPAS forecasts that have been converted to lat/lon coordinates by Michael Duda's convert_mpas utility: https://github.com/mgduda/convert_mpas/.
+MPASraw is for storing MPAS output on its native Voronoi cell/edge/vertex grid.

 --> mpas_contour_plot.py --> This is a "cheap" way to do a contour plot and could be adapted to do a contourf plot as well.
 It simply sets up a rectangular lat-lon grid at a user-specified resolution and interpolates the MPAS model values at cells (or edges for winds) to that rectangular grid.
 It's a simple matter to plot after that.